Contact Us

 Beyond the fact that all regulatory agencies mandate this, there’s also a moral obligation to protect customers’ data from a breach.

 For example, standalone P2P services are subject to the Payment Card Industry Data Security Standard (PCI DSS).
-This policy forces startups like yourself to take actionable measures to protect user data.
+This policy forces startups like yours to take actionable measures to protect user data.

 Fraud risks The risk of fraud in P2P systems is very high.
 This is no brainer as the major motivation for fraud is finance, and financial platforms offer the most reward.